ARM-software/astc-encoder/Docs/Testing.md

 python3 ./Test/astc_test_image.py
 ```

-This will run though a series of image compression tests, comparing the image
+This will run through a series of image compression tests, comparing the image
 PSNR against a set of reference results from the last stable baseline.
 The test
 will fail if any reduction in PSNR above a set threshold is detected.